Persistent and Zigzag Homology: A Matrix Factorization Viewpoint

 That is, computing homology of $X_i$ can be done completely independently of computing homology for $X_j$.
 Similarly, computing the induced maps $\tilde{F}_{i,j}$ only requires the pre-computed information for the source and target of the associated edge, and is independent of the computation on any other edge.
-This means the algorithm is {\em trivially parallelizable}, meaning that each for-loop iteration can be computed in parallel given enough processors.
-Furthermore, this is true for any diagram of spaces, meaning it will apply not only to the persistent and zigzag homology diagrams that we will study in this paper, but also other situations such as multiparameter persistence \cite{carlssonTheoryMultidimensionalPersistence2009}.
+This means the algorithm is {\em embarassingly parallelizable}, meaning that each for-loop iteration can be computed in parallel given enough processors.
+Furthermore, this is true for any diagram of spaces, meaning it applies not only to the persistent and zigzag homology diagrams that we will study in this paper, but also other situations such as multiparameter persistence \cite{carlssonTheoryMultidimensionalPersistence2009}.